Government officials, doctors among Ethiopian crash victims | New Country 923

 Ireland: 1 victim

-— Irishman Michael Ryan was among the seven dead from the United Nations’ World Food Programme, a humanitarian organization distributing billions of rations every year to those in need.
+— Irishman Michael Ryan was among the seven dead from the United Nations’ World Food Program, a humanitarian organization distributing billions of rations every year to those in need.

 The Rome-based aid worker and engineer known as Mick was formerly from Lahinch in County Clare in Ireland’s west and was believed to be married with two children.